All Episodes

 We'll be back on Monday.

-Walter Williams tomorrow, a little best of special with Rush on Friday.
+Little best of special with Rush on Friday.

-And uh let me get to some audio.
+And let me get some audio.

 Well, you know, that would be my thought.

-Instantly cries will go up that oh, it's a witch hunt.
+Instantly, cries will go up that, oh, it's a witch hunt.

 Well, yeah, but what if you have an actual witch?